-This route appears to be reasonably secure even though much of it is marked by modern roads.
+This route makes good topographical sense even though much of it is marked by turnpike and modern roads.
+This could be another example of a turnpike following a Roman line.
+There are however few extant Roman features to prove this hypothesis.
 The area around Caer Euni would benefit from further field investigation and aerial reconnaissance